Home Rest Holidays Easter holiday: traditions, rituals, celebrations, recipes

 Easter recipes

-For Easter, it is customary to prepare two main dishes: Easter cottage cheese and Easter cake.
-However, this does not mean that the rest of the dishes are prohibited.
+At Easter, it is customary to prepare two main dishes: cottage cheese Easter and Easter cake.
+However, this does not mean that other dishes are prohibited.
 On the contrary, the more varied your table is, the better.
-As such, there are no Easter recipes, and under their guise are given out ordinary dishes and pastries, which have nothing to do with the Easter holiday.
+As such, there are no Easter recipes, and under their guise, ordinary dishes and baked goods are served, which have nothing to do with the Easter holiday.

-Cook and bake what you like and enjoy eating.
-This will bring more joy, which is the true meaning of the holiday of bright Easter!
+Cook and bake what you like and eat with pleasure.
+This will bring more joy, which is the true meaning of Easter!

-Paint eggs better with natural dyes, for example, in onion skins.
-To do this, pour the husks of eight onions with two glasses of water and boil for about 40 minutes.
-Then free the broth from the husks by filtering it and place the eggs in a saucepan.
-The latter should be at room temperature and washed perfectly.
-For the eggs to take on color, they need to boil for about 7-10 minutes.
+Dye eggs It is better to use natural dyes, for example in onion peels.
+To do this, pour the peels of eight onions with two glasses of water and boil for about 40 minutes.
+Then remove the peels from the broth by straining it and place the eggs in the pan.
+The latter should be at room temperature and perfectly washed.
+For the eggs to take on color, you need to cook them for about 7-10 minutes.

-In stores, you can buy natural dyes for eggs, which contain concentrates of various natural ingredients.
-Be sure to read the ingredients on the label so you don't buy chemicals.
+In stores you can buy natural dyes for eggs, which contain concentrates of various natural components.
+Be sure to read the ingredients on the label to avoid buying chemicals.
 Each package contains detailed instructions, following which you will get multi-colored eggs and at the same time absolutely harmless.

 kulich_1